sirbrowser/astroworld/splunk/intro_splunk.md

   --> makes corrrelation of possible and practical sources.<br>
   --> for example a source field can be named differently (SRC, source, ip_source, ...).<br>

+#### Splunk roles

+- Admin : can install apps and create knowledge objects for all users.<br>
+- Power : can create and store knowledge objects for users of an app and do realtime searches.<br>
+- User : Will only see their own knowledge objects and those shared with them.<br>

 #### Some useful search commands

 `sourcetype=<source> | top limit=20 <field>` --> show top values of a field.<br>